Rachel Luna: A Surprise Speaker

 However, his was not the only speech that moved audience members.
 After the graduates received their diplomas and the commencement was drawing to a close, ACE co-founder and Master of Ceremonies Fr.
 Scully said he would defer his closing statements to another speaker.

 A young woman ascended the stage, composed and self-assured.
-She identified herself as Rachel Luna, future freshman at San Francisco State University.
+She identified herself as Rachel Luna, future freshman at the University of San Francisco.
 She conveyed that she had traveled halfway across the United States to see some of her ACE teachers graduate.

 In a subsequent interview, Rachel says, “The [ACE teachers at my school] were great teachers … and I got close with them through hanging in their rooms during lunch; that’s a very common thing at my school… They’ve been there for me no matter what… I thought that they were such a big part of my life, that I should go out and see them graduate.”